Djan Madruga

-Djan Garrido Madruga (born 7 December 1958 in Rio de Janeiro) is a former international freestyle swimmer and former South American record-holder from Brazil.
+Djan Garrido Madruga (born 7 December 1958) is a Brazilian former freestyle swimmer and former South American record-holder.
 His younger brother Roger Madruga, was also a professional swimmer.

 Early life

-At 6 years of age, Djan Madruga usually played on Copacabana Beach with a friend.
+Madruga was born on 7 December 1958 in Rio de Janeiro.
+At 6 years of age, he usually played on Copacabana Beach with a friend.
 As a result of him nearly drowning, his father Dirceu Madruga enrolled him in the Federal University of Rio de Janeiro (UFRJ) swimming school at Urca.
 He wanted his son to be able to play in the water safely, but soon Djan Madruga's instructor realized that the boy had a gift for swimming and recommended him for the Botafogo de Futebol e Regatas team.
 In the petiz category, he improved his technique in all styles, particularly in the backstroke, where he won his first medals.

 However, by 11 years, Djan had become discouraged as his opponents had out-grown him, and the following year was frustrated when he lost a poll for the South American Championship.
 Djan decided to change clubs, and joined the Fluminense FC where he began to work with a new swimming coach.
 Under the guidance of Denir de Freitas, Djan now loved to train and a period of impressive developments began, when they concentrated on distance events.

 International career

-1973–75
+1973–1975

-In 1973, at the age of 15 he won a place in the Brazil squad that competed in the South American Championships, in Medellin, Colombia and the following year he competed in both the Canadian Championship and the U.S. Open, in California.
+In 1973, at the age of 15 he won a place in the Brazil squad that competed in the South American Championships, in Medellín, Colombia and the following year he competed in both the Canadian Championship and the U.S. Open, in California.
 The structure, scale and technical levels were a surprise to Djan Madruga, and he returned to Brazil determined to work hard to come back, and win.

 In 1975, while competing in the III Latin Swimming Cup, at Las Palmas, Spain, he did a time of 15:56.20, becoming the first South American to swim the 1500-metre freestyle under 16 minutes.
 He also qualified for participation in the Montreal Olympics.
 The same year he competed at the 1975 World Aquatics Championships in Cali.
 In the 1500-metre freestyle, he led the race up to 1000 meters, but then got tired and lost power, finishing 11th.
 Djan did a time of 16:30.77, far from his South American record of 15:56.02.
 The head of the Brazilian delegation, Rubens Dinard, said Djan had "too much responsibility for being written in only one test, and by the time of inscription he had.
 Moreover, the Brazilians had problems with the training conducted in winter, where the most cooled down, unable to train normally".
 Djan also competed at the 1975 Pan American Games, in Mexico City, where he won the bronze medal in the 400-metre, 1500-metre and 4×200-metre freestyle, finishing 4th in the 200-metre freestyle race.